squaredinfinity/Foundation/Foundation/docs/threading.locks.md

 All locks expose both **Read** and **Write** modes on an api consumer level, but internal implementation may vary depending on the lock.

 All locks provide both synchronous and asynchronous means of acquireing the locks.
+Wait for both sync and async lock can be given a timeout and a cancellation token.

-Asynchronous locks do not take thread time when waiting for lock acquisition.
-This may improve general performance of your application by limiting the number of idle threads.
+Asynchronous locks do not use CPU time when waiting for lock acquisition.
+This may improve general performance of your application by limiting the number of idle threads and spin waits.

+Available locks are:
+- **AsyncLock** - asynchronous mutex which allows a single concurrent read or a single write.
+- **AsyncReaderWriterLock** - asynchronous reader/writer lock which allows multiple concurrent reads or a single write.

 ### Recursion
 Recursive (reentrant) locks allow same thread to acquire same lock multiple times.